 Chinotto.
 A classic soda in Italy, where it’s advertised as “the other way to drink dark”.
 An acquired taste because of its bitterness, chinotto is many people’s favorite as a refreshment or as an accompaniment to food.
 North Americans find the bitterness offputting in a soda.

-Amarena (wild cherries in syrup, as made famous by Fabbri).
+Amarena (wild cherries in syrup).
 Used as a condiment for gelato and other desserts, ‘amarena’ is an Italian favorite.
 Tastes like cough syrup to North Americans.

 Latte e menta (cold milk and mint syrup).
 A refreshing summer drink for the Italians.
-Really strange and gross idea to North Americans.
+A really strange and gross idea to North Americans.

 Granita alla menta.
 Similar to a snow cone, a ‘granita’ is a popular summer treat in Italy.
 Other flavors are also common, but mint is the most classic.
 North Americans find that it tastes an awful lot like mouthwash.